-New research on the neural details of 'swiping'March 6th, 2014 in Neuroscience /
+New research on the neural details of 'swiping'March 6, 2014 in Medicine & Health / Neuroscience

 While observing fellow train passengers eagerly swiping their touch screens, neuroscientist Sara Fabbri got the idea to explore the neurocomputational basis of the swiping, tapping and pinching movements that people make when interacting with touch screen devices.
 For the next two years, she will work at the Donders Institute of Radboud University in the framework of the Radboud Excellence Initiative.

 Sara Fabbri's research expertise is how the brain plans and executes reaching movements that allow us to interact with objects.
 At the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, she will be the first to explore a completely new area of research: studying how the brain copes with movements people make while operating a touch screen.

 'Most of the time, swiping movements don't have a clear goal', Fabbri explains regarding the special nature of these movements.
 'You might be swiping towards something that is not visible on your screen yet, for instance when using a city map.
 Or you could be rotating a virtual 3D object like a globe by making movements on your touch screen in 2D.
 In the real world, there is a direct match between your perception of a target and the action that you take to reach that target.
 When using a touch screen, there sometimes is a mismatch between those pieces of information.
 The space on your screen is arbitrary, it does not necessarily relate to the real world.
 But your brain solves this mismatch automatically most of the time: working with touch screens is often intuitive.
 During my time at the Donders Institute, I want to find out how our brains represent the space we perceive on a touch screen and how we make plans to act upon that perception.'